September 21st, 2023

 The blue range has the same height as the brown range because both ranges represent a 33-fold increase; no matter their absolute values.
 So during the second world war, the arrivals in New Zealand dropped almost by the same rate between 1939 and 1942 as they increased between 1952 and 1984.
 That’s something the log scale can tell us and the linear scale can’t.

-Another statement we can make thanks to the log scale is about the arrivals each season.
+The log scale also shows us something about the arrivals each season.
 We can see that the ups and downs get smaller over time.
-So we can conclude that seasonal increase and decrease of arrivals each year happened at a higher rate before the second world war than after the second world war, and at an even lower rate since approximately 1985.
+So we can conclude that seasonal increase and decrease of arrivals each year happened at a higher rate before the Second World War than after the Second World War, and at an even lower rate since approximately 1985.

 Next week, we’ll explore magnitudes, and how log scales are ideal to show exponential growth.
-See you then!
+Visit the article here.